Internet-Draft alternate-uuid-encoding December 2025

 Base85 [Z85] 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.-:+=^!/*?&<>()[]{}@%$#

 Note: All UUID examples in this document are alternate encodings of [RFC9562], Section 4's Example UUID starting from either Figure 2 (binary) or Figure 3 (integer).
-Each section has a a few example encodings but any UUID featured in RFC9562 can be found in the Appendix C table converted to the corresponding BaseXX Alphabet Encoding.
+Each section has a few example encodings; any UUID featured in RFC9562 can be found in the Appendix C table converted to the corresponding BaseXX alphabet encoding.

 3.1.
 Base32

-There are far too many other Base32 Alphabet variants to cover in this document.
-As such refer to UUID Encoding Best Practices while selecting an alternate Base32 alphabet not listed in this section.
+There are many other Base32 variants; consult UUID Encoding Best Practices when selecting an alphabet not listed here.

 V0EKVBJTTG8T19R502GCI7JBUO